 The recognition of the seed of the one spirit within the numerous energies of the multiverse is the beginning of Yog.
 Though the seed be layered upon and sheaved by endless unique expressions, the source is the great mystery to which the courageous inquisitive explorer can’t help but be pulled.

-Now, on the August new Moon, we honour another principle: The Mata Tattva (Mother element).
+On the September Dark Moon, we honour another principle: The Mata Tattva (Mother element).

 By honouring and connecting in prayer and ritual to the multiverse of such energies and sacred principles of existence, the yogins becomes full of honour and sacredness themselves.

 The science of Tantra is a science and art of prayer and honour to the infinite forces and manifestations of Shakti.
 The prayer is eternal and it’s discovery never stops.

 Shakti offered in prayer builds relationship with and to the place it is offered.